 Topaz Gigapixel AI offers the possibility of enlarging your photos beyond what should be possible.
-Those occasions where you can’t get close enough, and the area you need is too small to be enlarged to the size you want—this is what the software is designed for.
+There are occasions when you can’t get close enough.
+And the area you need is too small to be enlarged to the size you want.
+This is what the software is designed for.

 I imagine every photographer has been in this situation.
-So can Gigapixel AI really rescue you from unacceptably fuzzy images?
+But can Gigapixel AI really rescue you from unacceptably fuzzy images?
 This review looks at the software’s capabilities and limitations.
-You’ll find out if we think it’s good value for money and worth your consideration.
+You’ll find out if we think it’s good value for your money and worth consideration.

-Topaz Labs has a suite of three main programs—Sharpen, DeNoise, and Gigapixel AI.
+Topaz Labs has three main programs—Sharpen, DeNoise, and Gigapixel AI.
+(You can also read our Sharepen AI and Topaz DeNoise reviews).
 You can buy them individually or as a set for a one-time fee.
-But it’s worth taking advantage of the free trial.
+And it’s worth taking advantage of the free trial.

-Yes, we might get similar results with Preserve Details 2.0 or Super Resolution in Photoshop.
-But Gigapixel AI is a dedicated program that offers a good combination of simplicity, performance, and regular updates.
+We might get similar results with Preserve Details 2.0 or Super Resolution in Photoshop.
+But Gigapixel AI is a dedicated program that offers a good combination of simplicity, performance, and updates.

-You can also right-click on any image in Lightroom or Photoshop, choose “edit in” from the pop-up menu, and then “Topaz Gigapixel AI.”
+You can also right-click on any image in Lightroom or Photoshop.
+Then choose “edit in” from the pop-up menu and “Topaz Gigapixel AI.”
 (The program is automatically added to this menu when you install it.)

 The Gigapixel AI interface is very intuitive.
 It has buttons and sliders for magnification, image sharpening, and noise reduction.
 And its results are on par with anything that Photoshop has to offer.

 Is Topaz Labs Gigapixel AI Meant for You?